Francisco José Ramos

-Francisco José Ramos (born in Caguas in 1950) is a Puerto Rican philosopher, poet, and retired university professor.
+Francisco José Ramos is a Puerto Rican philosopher, poet, and retired university professor.
 He is the author of the philosophical trilogy Aesthetics of Thought.
 He is also a numerary member of the Puerto Rican Spanish Academy.

 Biography

 Ramos was born on December 31, 1950, in Caguas, Puerto Rico.
 He completed a master's degree (1976) and Ph.D (1982) in Philosophy at the Complutense University of Madrid.
 His studies focused on the philosophy of Friedrich Nietzsche, with a master's thesis titled Thought and Metaphor in Nietzsche’s Zarathustra and a doctoral dissertation titled The Thought of Transgression in the Nietzschean Philosophical Project.
 He attended University of Paris VIII (1977-1979) for his postdoctoral studies.
 Immediately after, he began a career as a professor at the University of Puerto Rico.

 Ramos is also a founding member of the Puerto Rican Society of Philosophy (SPF, in Spanish), which he led from 1989 to 1991.
 He has been a guest lecturer and researcher at Georgetown University and the City University of New York, as well as universities in Europe, Asia and the Americas.
 He is a collaborator of the Hispanic Institute for Buddhist Studies and the European interdisciplinary group "Escritura e Imagen".